Start a Slippers and Sandals Trading Business in Dubai

 Costs to Anticipate

-Setup costs for a slippers and sandals trading licence at Dubai South Business Hub typically include the licence fee, registration fee, and the cost of your chosen facility.
+Setup costs for a slippers and sandals trading license at Dubai South Business Hub typically include the license fee, registration fee, and the cost of your chosen facility.
 Flexi-desk and shared office options are available for businesses that do not require large warehouse space immediately.
 Physical warehouse units are also available for traders who need to hold stock within the free zone.
 Total initial costs can range depending on the package selected, and it is advisable to request a detailed quotation directly from the authority to obtain current pricing.

 Compliance and Regulatory Requirements